☰ Contents

 Advanced

-The Advanced tab is used to configure computational precision and acceleration algorithms for computing resources.
+The Advanced tab is used to configure computational precision for computing resources.
 The Precision Setting is used to configure the computational precision of the computing resources.
-The following figure shows the Advanced tab of the SimWorks Cloud FDTD.
+The following figure shows the Advanced tab of the SimWorks FD Solutions.

 adv_precision